Paul Nungesser says he was target of gender-based harassment campaign

 “It’s ridiculous that he would read it as a ‘bullying strategy,’ especially given his continued public attempts to smear my reputation, when really it’s just an artistic expression of the personal trauma I’ve experienced at Columbia,” Sulkowicz wrote in an email.
 “If artists are not allowed to make art that reflects on our experiences, then how are we to heal?”

-The project essentially consists of Sulkowicz carrying a twin-size mattress wherever she goes on campus, but not off campus.
-She's allowed to accept help carrying the object but does not allow herself to ask for help.
+The project essentially consisted of Sulkowicz carrying a twin-size mattress wherever she went on campus.

 Nungesser’s complaint seeks damages to be determined at trial for harm to his reputation, loss of educational opportunities and future career prospects.